Part of my research on robust evaluation of adaptive systems.

 The GCL Framework

-A grounded commitment is a 5-tuple that specifies verifiable behavioral contracts:
+A grounded commitment is a 5-tuple:

 - — trigger predicate